0bro/OOP-Workshops-1/WS04/readme.md

-# Workshop #5: Constructors Destructors and Current object
+# Workshop 4: Containers
-* Version 1.0

-In this workshop, you will use Constructors, a Destructor and reference of the current object to simulate a Box for holding bulk material.
+In this workshop, you will code three classes that are in composition and aggregation relations.
+The classes will simulate a very simplified form of reservation management for a restaurant.
+The restaurant will manage a collection of reservations (composition); a messaging system will send confirmations for the reservation.

 ## Learning Outcomes

 Upon successful completion of this workshop, you will have demonstrated the abilities to:

-- define default constructor
-- define custom constructor with different number of arguments
-- define a Destructor to prevent memory leak.
-- Use reference of the current object
-- describe to your instructor what you have learned in completing this workshop
+- design and code composition and aggregation class relationships
+- use the member functions of the string class to parse a string into tokens based on simple rules
+- design and code a class that manages a dynamically allocated array of pointers to objects

 ## Submission Policy

-The workshop is divided into two coding parts; part 1, **LAB** and part 2, **DIY**  and one non-coding part:
+The workshop is divided into two coding parts and one non-coding part:

-- ***LAB*** (part 1): worth 50% of the workshop's total mark, is due on **Wednesday at 23:59:59** of the week of your scheduled lab.
+- *Part 1*: worth 0% of the workshop's total mark, is optional and designed to assist you in completing the second part.
-> Please note that the LAB (part 1) section is **not to be started in your lab session**.
-You should start it on your own before the day of your lab and and join the lab session to ask for help and correct your mistakes.
-- ***DIY*** (part 2): worth 50% of the workshop's total mark, is due on **Sunday at 23:59:59** of the week of your scheduled lab.
-Submissions of *DIY* part that do not contain the *reflection* are not considered valid submissions and are ignored.
+- *Part 2*: worth 100% of the workshop's total mark, is due on **Sunday at 23:59:59** of the week of your scheduled lab.
+Submissions of *Part 2* that do not contain the *reflection* are not considered valid submissions and are ignored.
-- *reflection*: non-coding part, to be submitted together with *DIY* part.
-The reflection doesn't have marks associated to it, but can incur a **penalty of max 40% of the whole workshop's mark** if your professor deems it insufficient (you make your marks from the code, but you can lose some on the reflection).
+- *reflection*: non-coding part, to be submitted together with *Part 2*.
+The reflection does not have marks associated to it, but can incur a **penalty of max 40% of the whole workshop's mark** if your professor deems it insufficient (you make your marks from the code, but you can lose some on the reflection).

-If at the deadline the workshop is not complete, there is an extension of **one day** when you can submit the missing parts.  **The code parts that are submitted late receive 0%.**  After this extra day, the submission closes; if the workshop is incomplete when the submission closes (missing at least one of the coding or non-coding parts), **the mark for the entire workshop is 0%**.

 Every file that you submit must contain (as a comment) at the top **your name**, **your Seneca email**, **Seneca Student ID** and the **date** when you completed the work.